 [datatype] String.
 The name of the XML Schema 1.0 built-in simple type to which the value corresponds.
 DFDL supports a subset of these types listed in section 5.1 DFDL Subset of XML Schema.
 In a complex element information item this member has no value.

 [dataValue] The value in the value space (as defined by XML Schema Part 2: Datatypes [XSDLV1] ) of the [datatype] member or special value nil.
 In a complex element information item this member has no value.

-For information items of datatype xs:string, the value is the ISO 10646 character codes of the string and 'implicit' (also known as logical), left-to-right bidirectional ordering and orientation.
-During parsing, characters whose value is unknown or unrepresentable in ISO 10646 are replaced by the Unicode Replacement Character U+FFFD.
-During unparsing, characters that are unrepresentable in the target encoding will be replaced by the replacement character for that encoding.
+For information items of datatype xs:string, the value is an ordered collection of unsigned 16-bit integer codepoints each having any value from 0x0000 to 0xFFFF.
+Where defined, these are interpreted as the ISO646 character codes.
+Codepoints disallowed by ISO 10646, such as 0xD800 to 0xDFFF are explicitly allowed by the DFDL infoset.
+The codepoints of the string are stored in 'implicit' (also known as logical), left-to-right bidirectional ordering and orientation.
+DFDL's infoset represents Unicode characters with character codes beyond 0xFFFF by way of surrogate pairs (2 adjacent 16-bit code units) in a manner consistent with the UTF-16 encoding of ISO 10646.

 [children] An ordered set of zero or more element information items.
 The order they appear in the set is the order implied by the DFDL Schema.
 ‘Ordered set’ is not formally defined here, but two operations are assumed: ‘count’ gives the number of information items, and ‘at (index)’ gives the element at ordinal position ‘index’ starting from 1.
 In a simple element information item this member has no value.
 In a document information item this member contains exactly one element information item.